-- sophomore standing (30 credits); - completed four Mount Mary University business courses with the minimum grade point average for the chosen major, and have an overall grade point average of 2.0; - completed ENG 120 College Research Writing with a grade of "C" or better; and - completed MAT 111 College Algebra with a grade of "C" or better. - We welcome transfer credits, although graduation requires at least 18 department credits on the MMU campus for a major and 9 credits on campus for a minor.
+- sophomore standing (30 credits); and - completed four Mount Mary University business courses with the minimum grade point average for the chosen major, and have an overall grade point average of 2.0. - We welcome transfer credits, although graduation requires at least 18 department credits on the MMU campus for a major and 9 credits on campus for a minor.